- Why do I need travel insurance?

 - We are planning to travel.
 Will we be covered should we cancel/postpone our trip prior to commencement and/or if we have to return home due to an elderly parent dying while we are away?

 Our cancellation benefit is applicable up to 6 months prior to your departure date from South Africa.
-If the death is accidental or due to natural causes, and not as a result of a pre-existing medical condition, then we do provide cancellation cover for such instances.
+If the death is accidental or due to natural causes, and not as a result of a pre-existing medical condition, vascular, cardiovascular or cerebrovascular conditions if you are over 69, then we do provide cancellation cover for such instances.

 - I am a UK citizen but I am a permanent resident of South Africa currently living in Cape Town.
 I am travelling to the UK and then onto Greece and wanted to know if I would be covered by TIC when I purchase a policy?